Warning notification:Warning

 Qualifying for blind welfare allowance

-You may be likely to get blind welfare allowance if you have a visual impairment and:
+It's likely you will get blind welfare allowance if you have a visual impairment and:

 • get the Blind Pension from the Department of Social Protection